rsnpj/notes-site/notes/Year_2/Software_Methodologies/Image_Processing/Colour_Spaces.md

 Easier to colour threshold in HSV space than RGB

 <Definition name="Colour slicing">
-A portion of the Hue colour channel (range of wavalengths) can be isolated.
+A portion of the Hue colour channel (range of wavelengths) can be isolated.
 For better results, also use S and V in conjunction
 </Definition>

 Isolate objects by colour: